Avinava/vscode-sf-metadata-tracker/README.md

 - Manual refresh options for on-demand status updates

 ### 🧪 Code Coverage & Testing
+- **Code Coverage Panel** in Explorer sidebar showing coverage for all classes
+- View org-wide coverage summary with color-coded status
+- Click on any class to open file and show coverage highlighting
 - View code coverage percentage for Apex classes and triggers
 - Toggle coverage highlighting directly in the editor
 - Visual indicators for covered/uncovered lines